 For instance, one ounce of milk chocolate isn’t as toxic as one ounce of Baker’s chocolate.
 Similarly, a 5-lb.
 Chihuahua that eats one ounce of Baker’s chocolate is at a greater risk of toxicity than an 80-lb.
 Labrador that eats the same amount.

 So, what do you do if your dog eats chocolate?
-You walk into the kitchen, find your box of nonpareils on the floor, and your crafty canine standing there licking his lips.
 First of all, take a deep breath.
 Next, collect as much of the following information as you can:

-- Approximately how much you think your dog consumed (it is better to overestimate a little than underestimate)?
+2. Approximately how much chocolate do you think your dog consumed?
+It is better to overestimate a little than underestimate.

-- How long it has been since he ate the chocolate (a few minutes, an hour, sometime while you were at work ...)?
+3. How long it has been since your dog ate the chocolate: a few minutes, an hour, sometime while you were at work?

 4. Are you noticing any abnormal behavior?
 For example, is there vomit and/or diarrhea all over the house?
 Does your dog seem anxious or hyperactive?
 What is your dog’s heart rate?

 Your vet can help guide you on the best course of action depending on your answers to the questions above.
 In general, your vet will treat for chocolate toxicity/ingestion with any combination of the following methods.

 - Induce vomiting